The Liz and Jack Daniel Foundation

 This funder does not have a public application process.

-The Liz and Jack Daniel Foundation does not operate an open grants program, maintain a website, or publish application guidelines.
+The Liz and Jack Daniel Foundation does not operate an open grants programme, maintain a website, or publish application guidelines.
 There is no evidence of a formal application portal or published criteria for funding.

 The foundation appears to identify and fund projects through: